PedroAngeli/Metaheuristics/README.md

 ## Overview

-The purpose of this project is try to improve the accuracy of Heterogeneus Pooling implemented [here](https://github.com/PedroAngeli/Classification-models).
+The purpose of this project is try to improve the accuracy of Heterogeneous Pooling implemented [here](https://github.com/PedroAngeli/Classification-models).
 The metaheuristics used were: Hill Climbing, Simulated Annealing e Genetic Algorithm.